 January 19, 2009

-Are you an optimist or a pessimist?
-Are you consciously aware of whether your thoughts are mostly optimistic or mostly pessimistic?
-Becoming aware and choosing optimistic thoughts can change everything for you!
+Are you aware of whether your thoughts are mostly optimistic or mostly pessimistic?
+Choosing optimistic thoughts can change everything for you!

 - I'll never get where I want to go.
 I'm a loser.

 - I'm not smart enough to achieve what I want to achieve.

 - God is there for others but not for me.

 - I'm going to end up losing what I have.